Willow Bark Extract

 Because products formulated with AHAs can increase sun sensitivity, the FDA requires specific labeling of products which contain AHAs and do not include sunscreens.
 This information and much more is contained in the FDA document USFDA on Labeling for Topically Applied Cosmetics Containing Alpha Hydroxy Acids as Ingredients.
 The link to this FDA document is also readily accessible in our Reference Room above (please consider it required reading).

 Statements contained herein have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat and cure or prevent disease.
 Always consult with your professional skin care provider.

 1 Tsai, J. etal, Distribution of salicylic acid in human stratum corneum following topical application in vivo: a comparison of six different formulations.
 Int J Pharm 1999 Oct 25; 188(2): 145-153.

-Here you will find Material Safety Data Sheets (MSDS) and Technical Data Sheets.
+Here you will find Safety Data Sheets (SDS) and Technical Data Sheets.
 The files are in PDF format.
 To access a file, click on the relevant button or the file name.
 For your convenience, it will open up in a new browser window.